 The president presides at the election of members and should see to it that each candidate receives every consideration due.
 The president personally should notify successful candidates of their election and send formal invitations to each candidate.

-During recruitment, the president should work with IEEE-HKN Headquarters to provide a database of successful candidates in a timely manner.
-IEEE-HKN Headquarters will send further information to the candidates encouraging them to join.
 The president and the officers should personally meet with each candidate and encourage them to become a member.

 The president should preside at the induction ceremony and should sign all membership certificates.
 It is essential that the president learns about the ceremony and ensures that it is professionally conducted.